 - Sound good and clear on the telephone

 - Avoid any confusion

 - Have an available URL

 Use both qualitative and quantitative data to test your creative development – surveys, focus groups, and interviews will help understand which brand names resonate, which don’t, and why.
 Use analytics tools to help you to unlock insights and prioritize the key drivers that matter to your audience.

 Once you’ve analyzed your potential brand names, you can see which ones resonate with your audience the most.
 Use this feedback to act on and improve them if necessary.
 That might be word length, tone, or perhaps how they translate in different languages and cultures.
 Or they might not resonate with customers, in which case you need to assess why.

 And finally – trademark your brand so present and future competitors cannot use it.

-As you focus your efforts on growing the brand, you’ll want to see how those efforts pay off.
-The only way to do that is by measuring it!
-Using a brand experience program you can track your progress and ensure your efforts produce results.
-You’ll be able to:
+Then, as you focus your efforts on growing the brand, you’ll want to see how those efforts pay off.
+The only way to do that is by measuring with a brand experience program, where you’ll be able to track your progress and ensure your efforts produce results.
+With a brand tracker, you’ll be able to: